Skip to the main content.

 The remedies for fuel contamination are not rocket science.
 We've done blog posts on them before, but since it's a major problem for users, it's always useful to repeat the information sometimes.
 When fuel handlers are surveyed on the issue of preventing fuel contamination issues, the common suggestions are usually the best:

-Maintain your tanks - Tanks need maintenance to keep their integrity.
-You can treat the fuel to prevent water accumulation, but there is no fuel additive that can overcome a rusty tank that allows rain water to leak into the fuel inside after every storm.
+Tanks need maintenance to keep their integrity.
+You can treat the fuel to prevent water accumulation, but no fuel additive can overcome a rusty tank that allows rainwater to leak into the fuel inside after every storm.

-When moving fuel, run it through a filtration system.
+When moving fuel, run it through a fuel filtration system.

-Regular testing for microbes and water will help you stay on top of stored fuel problems.
+Regular fuel testing for microbes and water will help you stay on top of stored fuel problems.
 Tanks should be dipped monthly to monitor water phase levels.
-Biocides should be used every 90 days to prevent the establishment of microbial contamination, which is a serious and costly problem if left unchecked.
+Biocides should be used every 90 days to prevent microbial contamination, a serious and costly problem if left unchecked.

 You may be interested in these other posts: